 2. E – Naira – Is also a stablecoin pegged at the same price as the Nigerian Naira.

-Why You should create Your cryptocurrency.
+Why should you create Your cryptocurrency?

 Read on to learn more about why cryptocurrencies are popular and why you should use cryptocurrency in your business operations.
 Here are some of the few reasons why you should create your cryptocurrency.